 The Rogue River flows for 215 miles from its source in the Cascade Mountain Range all the way to the Pacific Ocean near the town of Gold Beach.
 This river specifically originates on Mount Mazama, in the Crater Lake National Park.
 The Rogue is divided into four main segments.
 They are classified as the Upper Rogue, Lower Rogue, Middle Rogue, and the Rogue River Canyon.
 Everything from camping and fishing to white-water rafting is available to those who visit the Rogue River.

 Roughly 84 miles of the river were officially codified, along with eight other rivers, in 1968.
 This occurred with the passing of the Wild and Scenic Rivers Act, which aimed to protect specific U.S. rivers from pollution or over-development.
 Oregon has more federally protected “Wild and Scenic” rivers than any other state in America.
-Parts of the Rogue are managed by the Siskiyou National Forest and. the Medford District Bureau of Land Management.
-The latter is responsible for roughly 47 miles and the former is in charge of 37 miles.
+The Siskiyou National Forest and the Medford District Bureau of Land Management manage parts of the Rogue.
+The latter is responsible for roughly 47 miles, and the former is in charge of 37 miles.

 Wildlife is a large part of the draw of the Rogue River.
 Often-encountered species include great blue herons, ospreys, otters, deer, and even black bears.
 There are plenty of fishing opportunities along the river as well.
 Anglers can expect to find copious amounts of green sturgeon, Chinook salmon and coho salmon, cutthroat trout, and steelhead.